-1) Setting Up the Device and App

-The first exercise aims to teach learners how to turn on, set up, and wear the device.
+1) Setting Up the Device and App: The first exercise aims to teach learners how to turn on, set up, and wear the device.
 The O&M specialist will first remind the user of the device's functions and buttons, and answer any questions the user may have.
 The learner will then learn how to insert the battery, turn on the device, wear it on their shoulders, and locate the buttons on the right side of the device.
 The O&M specialist will continue by teaching the learner how to change the settings in the NOA Companion App.
 The settings allow the user to tailor NOA to their preferences and use (e.g. primary mobility aid used, height, condition, sound volume, playback speed, unit system, etc.).
-They can be changed at any time.

 The user must be able to turn the device on and off independently, insert and remove the battery and charge it.
 Furthermore, they need to be able to change the settings in the smartphone app, connect the device to a Wi-Fi connection and to the headphones, as well as demonstrate a good understanding of the placement and use of the buttons on the device before starting with practical exercises.
 In the following exercises, the learner should be able to change the settings (e.g., pause object detection, change detection range) with minimal assistance.

-2) Developing Awareness of Detection Ranges

-The second exercise teaches the learner to develop awareness of distances using NOA and how to manipulate the obstacle detection feature.
+2) Developing Awareness of Detection Ranges: The second exercise teaches the learner to develop awareness of distances using NOA and how to manipulate the obstacle detection feature.
 The learner will wear the device and turn it on.
 The O&M specialist will then place the learner facing a wall at about 2 meters.
 The learner will be asked to set the detection range to 1.5 meters and walk towards the wall until contact with the cane tip is made.
 They will then turn off the obstacle detection mode by double-clicking the O2 button.
 This exercise will be repeated with the different detection ranges and different initial distances, all outside the range selected.
 The exercise will be repeated until the user is able to distinguish the detection ranges and relate frequency to distance, as well as turn on and off the obstacle detection feature easily.

-3) Developing Awareness of Vertical Spatialization

-The third exercise aims at mastering the notion of vertical spatialization by detecting overhanging and ground-level obstacles.
+3) Developing of Vertical Awareness Spatialization: The third exercise aims at mastering the notion of vertical spatialization by detecting overhanging and ground-level obstacles.
 The O&M specialist will teach the learner that vertical positioning is conveyed through a pitch gradient.
 Obstacles at ground-level have a lowpitch sound, while head-level obstacles have a higher pitch.
-The obstacle detection range can be fully customized in the settings depending on the user's preferences (full body, upper body, or head level).

-To practice this concept, the O&M specialist will hold an object (e.g., a magazine opened and placed across a cane and held horizontally) at various heights and at various distances from the learner.
+To practice this concept, the O&M specialist will hold an object (e.g., a magazine opened and placed across a cane and held horizontally) at various heights (ground-, waist-, and head-level) and at various distances from the learner.
 The learner will then walk forward towards the obstacle, using NOA at the 1.5 meters detection range.
-They should be encouraged to use the upper-hand and forearm technique for overhanging obstacles, and make contact with the obstacle at first, either with their body or the white cane, and then move around it.
+They should be encouraged to use the upper-hand and forearm technique for overhanging obstacles, and make contact with the obstacle at first, either with their body or the white cane.
 The exercise is repeated until the learner is capable of detecting the obstacle, stopping, determining its height, and moving around or under it without contact.